Stegacite/stegacite/README.md

 The SOUTH Matrix used above is definitely not MEANT to be unique.
 I've put it on the table in a spiral to avoid "lock-in"... yes, there is a simpler way to arrange it with an uninspired alphabetical order - DO that if you want, or something else.

 The word list in SOUTH Matrix was casually censored but not everything that might stand out to social media has been found.
-Remember you can change any part of the word after the first 4 letters!
-But more revision is needed.
-There are MANY unused words.
+More revision is planned - ideally, the words should not stand out for scrutiny at an individual level or as randomly permuted, but that is a complex manual process that can only go so far.
+But remember you can change each word anywhere after the first 4 letters!

 The list is heavy on the most common words because the first 14000 words in https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists for TV scripts were used.
 These were heavily revised, with most proper names removed and only one word with a given first 4 letters